 1. Collect data and use forecasting

-Use an MRP system to collect and analyze data regarding your inventory – about what sells and what does not.
+Use an MRP system or inventory management software to collect and analyze data regarding your inventory – about what sells and what does not.
 This data will allow you to better predict and understand customer trends, develop a better procurement strategy, identify stock that has become obsolete, and increase inventory turns.
 While data collection can be done with Excel or other spreadsheet applications in the initial stages of the business, mature companies that are looking to scale should consider moving on to designated software.

 Read more about Demand Forecasting and What MRP Software Can Do With It.